constabulary/getgb.io/content/docs/depfile.md

      name key=value [key=value]...

-- `name` is an import path representing a remote repository.
+`name` is an import path representing a remote repository.
-- `key=value` pairs

 The only supported `key` is `version`, a valid `version` value is any SemVer 2.0 value.
 This SemVer tag must match a release tag in the format

     v<semver>